Fergus-OH/lightning-Helmholtz-solver/README.md

 `helmholtz.m` solves the Helmholtz equation on a domain exterior to a polygon $P$ for small or medium wavenumbers $k > 0$ (with inhomogenous boundary data).

-The solver is best demonstrated by the time-harmonic scattering problem.
+The solver is best demonstrated by the time-harmonic scattering problem and a brief description of the problem for context follows.
 A function that solves the Helmholtz equation is used to sample the boundary The solver can handle any valid user-specified boundary sampling function and in fact the boundary data can be specified pointwise for each side of the polygon.
 However,